AntonTerekhov/OrientDB-PHP/readme.markdown

 Code compatible to previous binary releases of OrientDB can be found in repository's tags.

+This library requires:

-This library requires PHP 5.3.x
+* PHP 5.3.x
+    * spl extension (since PHP 5.3.0 this extension is always available)

 ## Function list ##
 ### Create a new instance of OrientDB class ###